Unlock the Value of Data Science: Make or Break?

 Let’s start by talking about Processes.

 Imagine an organisation with very low process maturity.
-There is no actual process governance and limited attention to process performance and improvement, let alone an actively used process architecture.
-Unfortunately, there are still many organisations that are in that category today.
+Process maturity refers to the formality and optimisation of processes within an organisation.
+Low process maturity means there is no actual process governance and limited attention to process performance and improvement, let alone an actively used process architecture.
+Unfortunately, many organisations still fall into that category today.

-What can they do usefully to leverage Data Science?
+What can they do to leverage Data Science usefully?
 Or should that organisation first focus on implementing the basics?

-It is crucial first to create a long-term vision for analytics in the organisation and then, second, back that vision with deep commitment and sponsorship.
-While at the same time, keeping the evolving organisational environment and goals in mind is critical.
+First, it is crucial to create a long-term vision for analytics in the organisation and then back that vision with deep commitment and sponsorship.
+At the same time, it is critical to keep the evolving organisational environment and goals in mind.
 In addition, sustained investment in technology, resources, and training ensures enthusiasm and buy-in for analytics across the organisation.

-If you have well-defined processes, it certainly complements the Data Analytics deployment.
-But conversely, with lower process maturity, the change management effort required is higher.
+If you have well-defined processes, they certainly complement the Data Analytics deployment.
+Conversely, the change management effort required is higher with lower process maturity.
 A lower level of process maturity usually means that the organisation is unfamiliar with process thinking, and at Loughridge Transformations, we believe that data analytics is part of process thinking.

-However, that does not mean that organisations will streamline their processes sequentially and then deploy Data Analytics.
-Most organisations still use analytics in a de-centralised form, scattered across regions and organisational functions.
-As a result, Data Science might already be in use on an ad-hoc basis, in pockets, and without a proper strategy or roadmap.
+However, that does not mean organisations will streamline their processes sequentially and then deploy Data Analytics.
+Most organisations still use analytics in a decentralised form, scattered across regions and organisational functions.
+As a result, Data Science might already be used ad hoc, in pockets, and without a proper strategy or roadmap.

 Each organisation is unique, so it is vital to map out expectations from analytics at an organisation and project level.
 Let’s link this to Finance Transformation.